artistryware/Firmware-Public/awi-quizshow/README.md

 | Board  | SDA  | SCL  |
 | ------ | ---- | ---- |
 | UI100B |  21  |  22  |

+**Note** The expansion board I2C address is settable using the on-board jumpers.
+You will need to arrange the jumpers according to the address you want.
+Please refer to the silk screen table on the board.

 | Board  | Address |
 | ------ | ------- |